keithalewis/math/ums.md

 options by dynamically trading a bond and a stock.
-Stephen Ross's paper "A Simple Approach to the Valuation of Risky Streams" [@Ros1978] extended the B-S/M theory by showing how to value a derivative using any collection of instruments.
+Stephen Ross's paper "A Simple Approach to the Valuation of Risky Streams" [@Ros1978] extended the B-S/M theory by showing how to value a derivative using _any_ collection of instruments.
 He used the Hahn-Banach theorem to show

 > _If there are no arbitrage opportunities in the capital markets, then there exists a (not generally unique) valuation operator, $L$_.

-Perhaps Ross never won a Nobel prize
+Perhaps Ross never won a Nobel prize because his result was so audacious.
+Maybe people were not ready to believe it was possible to come up with a theory that applied to every market traded instrument, not just a bond, stock, and option.

 This note identifies Ross's valuation operator and suggests an improvement by placing cash flows on equal footing with prices.
 In some sense,